 By Toni Orrill

 Can we have morality without Christianity or Christianity without morality?
-Both are interrelated as morality is typically built upon Christian commands and principles.
+Both are interrelated, as we typically build morality upon Christian commands and principles.
 But Christianity is not dependent upon morality, for Christianity stands alone by the work of Jesus on the Cross.
 It will prosper, forge and increase.
-It will never die because Christ our Savior is a living God, right here, right now ruling on Earth and over all creation.
+It will never die because Christ our Savior is a living God, right here, right now, ruling on Earth and over all creation.

 Morality, as we know it in America, is primarily based upon Christian values and principles, but it is risky to equate a moral society with a true Christian nation.

 From its earliest beginnings, Christianity was Christ, a fully human man, prophet, teacher, high priest who was God.
 In that, God himself became “incarnate,” or “In the Flesh” to make Himself known.
 God has always been a spirit, He spoke His word and create life.
 The Word or “logos” is Jesus.
 This is how God revealed himself to us here on earth in a special way.
 It’s called “Special Revelation.”

 Jesus is God revealed to save.
 “And we KNOW that the Son of God (Jesus) has come and has given us understanding so that we may know the true One.
 We are in the true one-that is, in His Son Jesus Christ.
 He is the true God and eternal life.”
 1 John 5:21